vernaldev/k8s-dev/README.md

 </div>

 # Quick Start
-This local development clusters comes pre-configured and bundled with:
+This local development cluster comes pre-configured and bundled with:

 - Argo CD
 - Cert-Manager